otyang/go-authsvc/README.md

 3. Submit a pull request with a clear description of your changes.

 ## License
-This project is licensed under the MIT License: LICENSE. # go-authsvc
+This project is licensed under the MIT License: LICENSE.